You are here:

 Cooperative Programs

 Certain specific exceptions to the Biology major will be made for students in accelerated programs.
-The requirements for accelerated programs in Environmental Studies, Clinical Laboratory Science, and Medical Technology can be found in the Academic Program section of the catalog.
+The requirements for accelerated programs in Clinical Laboratory Science, and Medical Technology can be found in the Academic Program section of the catalog.

 Students interested in these programs should contact the program director before finalizing their individual programs.

-Writing Courses
+Diversity and Writing Courses

+The following course satisfies the Global Cultural Diversity Requirement: BIO 103.
 A list of courses that, when scheduled as W courses, count toward the Writing Requirement, can be found on the Registrar’s website and in the GENERAL EDUCATION REQUIREMENTS section of the catalog.

 Minor Requirements